 As you finish each step, cross it off!
 You’ll be amazed not only at the satisfaction you get from crossing off each step but the momentum you start to build and the progress you start to make when you’re taking small steps towards your goal each day.
 Tip: if you’ve decided to use the notes area of the phone for your lists, crossing things off might be a little difficult so as you achieve each step cut it and paste it into a done list instead.
 I also do this with my handwritten lists to as looking back at all the little steps you’ve achieved will show you how much you’ve accomplished and can be a powerful reminder of what you can do when you give yourself time to do it.

-4. Put your lists somewhere you’ll see them every day and add photos for extra motivation: the steps above work best if you have visual reminders as well.
+The steps above work best if you have visual reminders as well.
 This is the reason I use handwritten lists because I can put them up on the wall in my office and look at them every day.
 Seeing my steps being crossed off daily keeps me motivated.

 Pictures especially start training your brain that this particular thing is important to you.
 Pinning photos of the particular goal you’re taking action on next to your list of action steps acts as a constant reminder of what you’re working towards.
 If you’re having trouble finding photos of your particular goal, you could also post words, quotes or song lyrics too but try to have at least one photo.
 You could go one step further and create a wallpaper for your computer or your phone with these photos so you’ve got additional motivation.

-If you’re using your phone for these lists, take photos of them and create an album of your lists and photos for your goals and make this album the first thing you look at when you reach for your phone in the morning and the last thing you look at before you put your phone down for the night.
+If you’re using your phone for these lists, take photos of them and create an album of your lists and photos for your goals.
+Make this album the first thing you look at when you reach for your phone in the morning and the last thing you look at before you put your phone down for the night.
 You can keep updating the photos of your lists in this album as you take each step and pop your done list in there too.

-5. Reward yourself: most of us would probably consider achieving our goal the reward but it’s important to reward yourself along the way as well.
+Most of us would probably consider achieving our goal the reward but it’s important to reward yourself along the way as well.
 Positive reinforcement works just as well for adults as it does for kids.
 Each time you complete your scheduled 10 minutes for the day, celebrate!
 It doesn’t have to be big, it can be as simple as a fist pump or dancing to your favourite song.
 It just has to be something that acknowledges that you completed what you were supposed to for the day!

 That little acknowledgement signals to your brain that these action steps are a positive experience so you’ll start finding that taking action each day becomes easier and less stressful.
 If you need an extra push, and sometimes we all do, physical rewards can work too.
 I love stationery, so in those weeks I need some extra motivation, my reward will be allowing myself to buy that shiny new notebook at the end of the week only if I take action every day.
 You could substitute that with anything, a new book, a new DVD, even watching a particular movie or TV episode on Netflix!
 You might have to experiment a little to find what works best for you but keep trying and once you do, keep doing it.